Editor and CEO

 John Hawke is a Senior Lecturer, specialising in poetry, at Monash University.
 His books include Australian Literature and the Symbolist Movement, Poetry and the Trace (co-edited with Ann Vickery), and the volume of poetry Aurelia, which received the 2015 Anne Elder award.

 Christopher Menz commenced working at Australian Book Review in 2010.
 Prior to that, he had a twenty-five year career in Australian art museums, specialising in the decorative arts.
 From 2005 to 2010 he was Director of the Art Gallery of South Australia.
 In addition to reviewing for ABR he has published extensively on European and Australian decorative arts, in particular on the design work of William Morris.
+He also leads cultural tours for ABR and Academy Travel.

 Grace Chang holds a Bachelor of Commerce and a Bachelor of Arts (Linguistics) and has worked in various roles including government, finance and insurance.